HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 #### Examples of a *Signed* Task Based Transaction

 The following example repeats [Scenario 1](specification.html#scenario-1), only this time a signature is required.
-- See [Generating and Verifying *Signed* Resources](/2_qdYLjXR3KyYlk78Ye9Gg) page for complete worked example on how the signature was created.
+- See [Signatures] page for complete worked example on how the signature was created.

 ##### Example 1: